mever-team/sidbench/README.md

 VALID_MODELS = ['CNNDetect', 'FreqDetect', 'Fusing', 'GramNet', 'LGrad', 'UnivFD', 'RPTC', 'Rine', 'DIMD', 'NPR', 'Dire']
 ```

-You need also to define the path to the pretanined weights with the `--cptk` flag
+You need also to define the path to the pretrained weights with the `--cptk` flag.
-To run the model with pretrained weights, you must provide the path to these weights using the `--ckpt` flag.
 Ensure you replace `<path_to_pretrained_weights>` with the actual file path to your pretrained model weights.

 ```bash
 python test.py --dataPath <root_path_to_images> --modelName=CNNDetect --cptk <path_to_pretrained_weights>